Generating a PSD

 Vibration Research software uses Welch’s method for PSD estimation.
 The process begins with Gaussian-distributed time-domain input data (a time history file).

 A few additional points—windowing and overlapping specifically—also influence the overall result.
 Let’s look at each step in more detail.

-An FFT graph is often used to monitor the frequency spectrum and focus in on changes in that frequency spectrum, while viewing live data or playing through a time history file.
-However, to view energy distribution across the frequency spectrum, the PSD must be calculated.
+An FFT graph is often used to monitor the frequency spectrum.
+It focuses on changes in the frequency spectrum while viewing live data or playing through a time history file.
+However, to view energy distribution across the frequency spectrum, the PSD must also be calculated.